yashbonde/freeciv-python/README.md

 And just like any open-source project worth it's salt, proper documentation is available in the `/doc` folder.

 ## Structure of Environment
 The structure of package is inspired from VizDoom and the ease of use is inspired from OpenAI gym.
-More details will be added here.
-If you have any suggestion goto first issue in the repo and respond back in the thread.
+The freeciv-python has a three part structure, the first part is the `packet_manager` which handles the IO, secondly `fc_inference` which converts the information from packets to structure understandable by deep learning models.
+Lastly we have the `world` which is the env where the game is played out.

 ## Update Logs
 DD-MM-YYYY format used for dates

+10.01.2019: Add final structure and corresponding folders.

 09.12.2018: Finalise structure as client socket conection started adding template files in `/freeciv` folder.
 The structure is inspired by [freeciv-bot](https://github.com/chris1869/freeciv-bot) and builds on top of it.
 Remove MonteCarlo agent, complete refractoring.